emmercm/www/src/blog/installing-a-specific-version-of-helm.md

 Error: incompatible versions client[v2.14.0] server[v2.13.1]
 ```

-And if we switch our `helm` version to the Tiller version in cluster, it'll work again:
+And if we switch our `helm` version to the Tiller version in cluster it'll work again:

 ```bash
 $ ./get_helm.sh -v v2.13.1